Not Everyone Is Meant To Follow You Home

 Most of the time, you don’t.

-That’s the part I find beautiful.
+That’s the part I find most beautiful.

-You don’t always remember people separately from the destination.
+I don’t always remember people separately from the destination.

-You remember them inside it.
+I remember them inside it.

 Someone belongs to a rainy street in Ireland.